Dippel History, Family Crest & Coats of Arms

 The surname Dippel was first found in Moray, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Dippel family
+Early History of the Dippel family

 This web page shows only a small excerpt of our Dippel research.
 Another 118 words (8 lines of text) covering the years 1328, 1332, 1464, 1476 and 1664 are included under the topic Early Dippel History in all our PDF Extended History products and printed products wherever possible.